 Below is an example of SMART goals (if you didn't already know) which are great for breaking down overall goals into process goals.
 This in-turn also helps avoid those FEELINGS (that's all they are) of overwhelm

 SPECIFIC - I want to burn 2 inches belly fat

 ACHIEVABLE - burn 2 inches of belly fat is achievable because my guys do it regularly

 REALISTIC - if you have a waist of 40 you won't reach a 6-pack in 30-days therefore this is unrealistic

 TIME-BOUND - have a deadline for your goal - 30-days

-Final thought: consider giving regular exercise and healthy balanced sustainable eating at least 3 months and get used to the fact that this is your new LIFESTYLE and once you stop you'll go back to where you started.
+Final thought: Get clear clarity on what you want, why, and what you are prepared to do.
+If you are just starting out?
+Consider giving regular exercise and healthy balanced and sustainable eating (got to be sustainable) at least 3 months and get used to the fact that this is your new LIFESTYLE and once you stop you'll go back to where you started.

 It's a work that's never done, but it's so worth it!